 How dynamics of pack ice in winter influence fast ice decay has not been studied.
 Therefore we compare the sea ice export with the timing of fast ice breakup and end of fast ice season obtained from satellite data.
-We limit the comparison to the south-eastern Laptev Sea, where mechanisms of growth and decay were studied in detail by Selyuzhenok et al. (2015) and accurate information about timing of breakup is available.
+We limit the comparison to the southeastern Laptev Sea, were mechanisms of growth and decay were studied in detail by Selyuzhenok et al. (2015) and accurate information about timing of breakup is available.
 The correlation coefficient between onset of fast ice breakup and ice area export is small (r = -0.35).
-This indicates that onset of fast ice breakup is independent of winter ice dynamics and, as suggested by Selyuzhenok et al. (2015) and Bareiss et al. (1999), rather attributed to the timing of river breakup.
+This indicates that onset of fast ice breakup is independent of winter ice dynamics and, as suggested by Selyuzhenok et al. (2015) and Bareiss et al. (1999) rather attributed to the timing of river breakup.
 However, the correlation between end of fast ice season and ice export is higher (r = -0.63).
-Hence, in addition to the onset of surface melt, years of strong offshore advection precondition an earlier end of the fast ice season and shortening of the duration of the breakup period and vice versa.
-Similarly to the summer drift ice melt mechanism described in Sect.
-5 and depicted on Fig. 5, our model shows that during years of high ice export, sea ice concentration has already been relatively low since May and the melt rates are also elevated for a spatially more confined region in the SE Laptev Sea.
-While the model does not resolve the grounded pressure ridges that form the anchor points for the fast ice, we argue that eroding the keels of the grounded ridges would accelerate the fast ice retreat in spring.
+Hence, in addition to the onset of surface melt, years of strong offshore advection precondition earlier end of the fast ice season and shortening of the duration of the breakup period, and vice versa.
+We argue Similarly to the summer drift ice melt mechanism described in Section 5 and depicted on Fig. 5 our model shows that during years of high ice exportand early melt of thin ice zones, shallow waters heat up quickly and more heat is available to favor bottom melt of grounded ridges at the fast ice edge.
+Melting away, sea ice concentration is relatively low already since May and the melt rates are elevated also for a spatially more confined region in the SE Laptev Sea.
+While the model does not resolve the grounded pressure ridges that form the anchor points controlling fast iccextent in winter may then accelerate its for the fast ice, we argue that eroding the keels of the grounded ridges would accelerate the fast ice retreat in spring.
 The tendency towards earlier fast ice retreat may therefore not only be related to rising temperatures in spring and earlier onset of surface melt, but also to the acceleration of pack ice drift and increased offshore advection.